ThePrankMonkey/cookiecutter-farp-stack/README.md

-# Cookiecutter Template - FARM Stack
+# Cookiecutter Template - FARP Stack

-I've been working with a containers running FARM stack lately and I'm tired of the boilerplate nature and want something to automate it up for me, cue CookieCutter to the rescue.
+I've been working with a containers running FARP (FastAPI, React, Postgres) stack lately and I'm tired of the boilerplate nature and want something to automate it up for me, cue CookieCutter to the rescue.

 https://cookiecutter.readthedocs.io/en/stable/